junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Charlie gasps loudly.
 "That's exorcism, but reversed!"

-"You are going to trap them in you."
+"You are gonna trap them in you."
 Dean realizes, tears falling down.
 "It will kill you."

 "I don't have enough power to smite all of them, but I can burn them up once they're in my vessel," Cas explains quickly between the spell.
-"Only way you two can get out of here safe."
+"It's the only way the two of you can get out of here safely."

 "Don't do this, Cas."
 Dean sobs, holding him tighter.
 "Don't make me lose you again."

 Charlie thinks quickly.
 "We only need your vessel as a trap, why don't you jump into Dean?
 We knife them with demon blade once they're in, then you jump back."

 "Yes, yes!"
-Dean agrees immediately, glancing at Charlie gratefully.
+Dean agrees enthusiastically, glancing at Charlie with gratitude.
 "Come on, Cas!
 It will work!
 Yes!
 I'm okay with it!"

 "NO!"
 Cas shouts, over the shrieking sound of the demons that are coming closer and closer.